-After giving back some ground in the previous session, stocks are likely to move back to the upside in early trading on Thursday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 40 points.
+Following the rally seen in the previous session, stocks may give back some ground in early trading on Friday.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 38 points.

 The terrorist group known as the Islamic State in Iraq and the Levant (ISIL) is earning about $1 million each day by smuggling oil out of the Middle East, according to the US Treasury Department.
 Speaking at the Carnegie Endowment for International Peace on Thursday, Under Secretary for Terrorism and Financial Intelligence David Cohen said "ISIL has raised a significant amount of its money - many

 Consumer goods giant Procter & Gamble Co. reported Friday a profit for the first quarter that declined 34 percent from last year, hurt by goodwill impairment charges and a revenue decline.
 Core earnings per share matched analysts' expectations, while quarterly sales missed their estimates.
 The company reaffirmed core earnings and organic sales growth guidance for the full-year 2015.